Bigerbes: Bundle gerbes

 is exact.
-In particular, a collection of local sections $s : \Et{\ecU} \to Y$ determines a chain homotopy contraction via the maps in Proposition~\ref{P:ls_Cech_map}. \end{prop} Compare the exactness of the deRham complex in \S8 of \cite{Murray1}.
-This is also a manifestation of the fact that the geometric realization of the simplicial set $Y^{[\bullet]}$ is known to be homotopy equivalent to $X$.
+In particular, a collection of local sections $s : \Et{\ecU} \to Y$ determines a chain homotopy contraction via the maps in Lemma~\ref{L:admissible_cover_fib_prod}. \end{prop} Compare the exactness of the de Rham complex in \S8 of \cite{Murray1}.
+This may be understood as a manifestation of the fact that the geometric realization of the simplicial set $Y^{[\bullet]}$ is known to be homotopy equivalent to $X$.